narner/Arduino-AudioKitOSX/README.md

 	maximumPacketLength:9,
   userInfo: SerialPortPacketType.State.rawValue)
 ```
-The app then begins "listening" for each packets that match the correct description:
+The app then begins "listening" for packets that match the correct description:
 ```
 serialPort.startListeningForPacketsMatchingDescriptor(descriptorPotOne)
 serialPort.startListeningForPacketsMatchingDescriptor(descriptorPotTwo)